Phil Leotardo reaches the end of his rope with the Soprano famiglia.

 Nature has long been a part of the Sopranos narrative, though usually not in very obvious ways.
-The natural elements of fire and water, for example, had a profound presence in the Pilot episode, though we may not have recognized their full significance at the time:
+The natural elements of water and fire, for example, had a profound presence in the Pilot episode, though we may not have recognized their full significance at the time:

 Tony’s interactions with nature’s elements are limited in the way that most suburban dads’ interactions with nature are limited: he goes for a dip in his chlorinated pool, he feeds the occasional duck, he fires up his backyard grill every now and then.
 Other than Tony’s encounter with the wild ducks and a potential encounter with a wild black bear, most of Tony’s interactions with animals have been with the domesticated sort: Pie-O-My the horse, a goat, various dogs.
 Although Tony did have some sort of intense, peyote-driven experience surrounded by the natural world in the closing moments of the previous episode, he usually wastes all his opportunities for a wilder and deeper commune with nature, like he did in the pastoral setting of upstate New York near Lake Oscawana (where he also wasted the tree he unloaded his clip into):